 - Offer helpful free information

-The hardware store owner can also use this information in a marketing campaign, perhaps by creating an email newsletter that highlights popular seasonal items.
-They might include some tips on how to create the perfect summer party because that adds value through content and fosters customer loyalty.
+This information can also be used in a marketing strategy, such as by sending out an email newsletter that promotes popular seasonal items.
+They might provide some ideas on how to throw the perfect summer party because this adds value and promotes client loyalty through content.

 - Match offers to buyers